-With Jonathan Bradshaw taking a summer break from delivering the weekly ‘Meetology® Minute’ vlogs, we are delighted to share the second post from our guest blogger Ruari Fangman.
+With Jonathan Bradshaw taking his annual break from delivering the weekly ‘Meetology® Minute’ vlogs, we are delighted to share the second of six posts from our guest blogger Ruari Fangman.
 We met Ruari through our partnership with the University of the West of England from where, under the tutorship of our lead psychologist (and Senior Lecturer at UWE) Dr Paul Redford, Ruari has recently graduated with a Msc in Occupational Psychology.
 You can find more our about what Ruari has been up to post-graduation here: Ruari Fangman

 In recent years much of the advice I’ve seen has suggested that management courses, leadership programs or self-help guides are the key to becoming the person you want to be and achieving your goals in life.
 However, these ‘miracle success recipes’, often overlook one key aspect; all of your interactions in life involve people.
 Yes, just consider your own experience in this area and how in your work life, social life and love life are powered by your social skills.